 - Keep focusing on your breath without changing the pace or intensity.

 - If your mind wanders focus your attention back to your breaths.

-A growing body of research has shown that passive heating, like spending time in a hot bath can reduce the risk of having a heart attack, improve blood sugar levels and even lower blood pressure (resource).
+A growing body of research has shown passive heating, like spending time in a hot bath can reduce the risk of having a heart attack, improve blood sugar levels and even lower blood pressure 8.

 - Lavender Oil: Besides skin healing, lavender oil also has anti-anxiety effects and decreases premenstrual emotional symptoms.

-- Magnesium Epsom Salt: A classic that your Great Grandmother probably swears by.
-The magnesium has a way to calm your whole body and the epsom salt reduces aches and pains in the muscles caused by stress.
+- Magnesium Epsom Salt: A classic your Great Grandmother probably swears by.
+The magnesium has a way to calm the whole body and the epsom salt reduces aches and pains in the muscles caused by stress.
 Dissolve a cup under the running water and allow it to perform its magic.